purescript-contrib/pulp/README.md

 [Bower](http://bower.io/) package manager.

-*Aside: if you're familiar with the JavaScript ecosystem and you're wondering why PureScript uses bower and not npm, you might be interested to read [Why the PureScript community uses bower](http://harry.garrood.me/blog/purescript-why-bower/).
+*Aside: if you're familiar with the JavaScript ecosystem and you're wondering why PureScript uses Bower and not npm, you might be interested to read [Why the PureScript community uses Bower](http://harry.garrood.me/blog/purescript-why-bower/).
 Otherwise, please ignore this and read on.*

 ## Getting Started with a Pulp Project